balanced/billy/docs/source/api_reference.rst

         "updated_at": "2013-10-02T05:29:43.953987"
     }

-Retrive
+Retrieve
 ~~~~~~~

-Retrive a company record
+Retrieve a company record

 Method
     GET